by Kelly Cherry

 How can a man without awareness run a democracy?

-BIO Kelly Cherry’s most recent poetry collection, just published, is Quartet for J. Robert Oppenheimer.
+Kelly Cherry’s most recent poetry collection, just published, is Quartet for J. Robert Oppenheimer.
 She has also recently published Twelve Women in a Country Called America: Stories (Press 53); A Kelly Cherry Reader (SFASUP); A Kind of Dream: Stories (U of Wisconsin); and a poetry chapbook titled Physics for Poets (Unicorn Press).
 Find out what she’s published in AGNI here.